HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/rawcommands.md

 #### Input

 None

 #### Output

-File

-If you include the `filename` flag, this command will return an output file of the information retrieved when the `rawget` command was executed.
+With the `--filename` flag, this command returns an output file containing the result of the `rawget` command.

 #### Examples